abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Functor laws
 ---

-So these are the two mappings (functions) that form a functor.
-But not every such pair of mappings is a functor.
+So these are the two mappings that constitute a functor.
+But not every such pair of mappings is a functon.
 As we said, in addition to existing, the mappings should *preserve the structure* of the source category into the target category.

-What is the structure of a category?
-Let's revisit the definition from chapter 2:
+To describe the structure of a category we revisit the definition from chapter 2:

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
 > 1. Each object has to have the identity morphism.
-> 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.
+> 2. There should be a way to compose two morphisms with an appropriate type signature into a third one, in a way that is associative.

-So this requirement translates to the following two laws, which are called the *functor laws*
+So this definition translates to the following two *functor laws*

 1. Functions between morphisms should *preserve identities* i.e. all identity morphisms should be mapped to other identity morphisms.
  ![Functor](functor_laws_identity.svg)

 2. Functors should also *preserve composition* i.e. for any two morphisms $f$ and $g$, the morphism that corresponds to their composition $F(g•f)$ in the source category should be the same as the morphism that corresponds to the composition of their counterparts in the target directory, so $F(g•f) = F(g)•F(f)$.

  ![Functor](functor_laws_composition.svg)

-And this is all there is to it about functors - a simple but, as we will see shortly, very powerful idea.
-Now let's check some examples, to demonstrate *why* is it so powerful, starting with one that is very *meta*.
+And these laws conclude the definition of functors - a simple but, as we will see shortly, very powerful concept.
+To see *why* is it so powerful, let's check some examples.

 Diagrams are functors
 ---

 > “A sign is something by knowing which we know something more.” — Charles Sanders Peirce

+We will start with an example of a functor that is very *meta* - the diagrams/illustrations in this book.

-You might have noticed that diagrams play a special role in category theory - while in other disciplines they only serve complementary function i.e. they only show what is already defined in another way, here *the diagrams themselves serve as definitions*.
+You might have noticed that diagrams play a special role in category theory - while in other disciplines they only serve a complementary function i.e. they only show what is already defined in another way, here *the diagrams themselves serve as definitions*.

 For example, in chapter 1 we presented the following definition of functional composition.